-Your appointment will be early in the morning.
-You will be given two tablets to swallow first to protect your thyroid gland before the isotope injection.
-You will have to wait 1 hour after this before you are given the DaTScan injection.

-You will be given the isotope injection into a vein in your arm.
-You will then have to wait for 3-4 hours before your scan is taken.
+Your first appointment will be early on the first morning.
+On arrival you will be given two tablets to swallow to protect your thyroid gland before the isotope injection.
+1 hour later, a radiographer will give the isotope injection into a vein in your arm.
+Your blood pressure will be monitored before, during and after the injection.
+You will then have to wait for approximately 4 hours before your scan is taken.
 During this waiting period you will be free to leave the hospital if you wish.

 When you return, it will take approximately 30-40 minutes to complete your scan.
-You will be asked to lie on a table whilst the camera moves around your head.
+You will be asked to lie on a table whilst the camera moves over your body.